Courses open for registration

 This course introduces you to the nature and scope of decision making in business, and provides an overview of the functional areas of management, finance, marketing, and organizational behaviour.
 Using a business case approach, you will develop a personal framework for defining and analyzing business problems and developing solutions and plans of action.

-It is strongly recommended you take this course first in the Certificate in Business Administration Program.
+It is strongly recommended you take this course first in the Certificate in Business Administration.

 Those wishing to assess and add to their business writing skills will find this course a confidence builder.
-Developing the self-assurance to communicate effectively in the workplace will be the main objective, and students will benefit from the practical approach to building these skills.
-They will identify the characteristics of effective communication and learn how to successfully critique business documents.
+Developing the self-assurance to communicate effectively in the workplace will be the main goal, and you will benefit from the practical approach to building these skills.
+You will identify the characteristics of effective communication and learn how to successfully critique business documents.

 This course is designed to follow the introduction to finance and continues using material presented in Financial Accounting.
 You will be introduced to: